Citi Balance Transfer Module Case Study

 - UX design

 The Balance Transfer redesign was part of the larger Fusion project.
 Fusion was a complete front-end overall for a white label credit card servicing platform.
-Our solution is a responsive single page web application with a modular design system.
-The new system would be fast and functional and provide users with a linear experience no mater which device they are using.
-Our accessibility team helped ensure that each component and module and the app itself was accessible.
+Our solution is a responsive single-page web application with a modular design system.
+The new system would be fast and functional and provide users with a linear experience no matter which device they are using.
+Our accessibility team helped ensure that each component and module and the app itself were accessible.
 Modular components and modules maintain design consistency and provide the user with recognizable UI patterns throughout the app.
-On this project I worked on:
+On this project, I worked on:

 - Creating Prototypes

 Customers have difficulty completing online balance transfers resulting in too many costly help center calls.

 We surveyed people about their credit card use to create a credit card customer journey map.

 - Customer service website

 - Customer service call center

 - Quality / Operations

 The Fusion project would touch each subprocess (except for the call center), and in each area, the Fusion-based product would make meaningful improvements.